-Mr Shoyer is an adjunct faculty member in international trade policy at the school of foreign service of Georgetown University.
-He received his JD from Georgetown University law center in 1986, his MS in foreign service from Georgetown University school of foreign service in 1986 and his BA from the University of Pennsylvania in 1981.
+Andy received his JD from Georgetown University Law Center; his MS in foreign service from Georgetown University School of Foreign Service; and his BA from the University of Pennsylvania.

 This biography is an extract from Who's Who Legal: Trade & Customs which can be purchased from our Shop.